vaibhavkharbanda/JobCamp/README.md

 * How many jobs they have showed their interests in?
 * Which new company is posting a job oppurtunity on your platform?
 * How many students have shown interst in their oppurtunity?
-* Download combined data of all the students.
+* Download combined data of all the students with job interview profile .
-* The App is hosted on Heroku
+*
 ### Important links
 * Hosting Link: https://vaibhavkharbanda.github.io/JobCamp/
 * Repository Link: https://github.com/vaibhavkharbanda/JobCamp